The secure CJSM email is:

 Public law & judicial review

-- Jeffers v Labour Party EWHC 529 (QB): Shuyeb acted for the claimant as junior counsel to Ian Macdonald QC, challenging the control exercised by the Labour Party over the internal administration of one of its affiliate organisations.
+- Jeffers v Labour Party EWHC 529 (QB): A case challenging the control exercised by the Labour Party over the internal administration of its affiliate BAME – Black and Minority Ethnic – group.

 - BSc, London School of Economics

 - CPE, University of Birmingham

 Shuyeb also speaks Bengali (Sylheti) fluently as well as Hindi/Urdu/Punjabi at conversational level.